tangentsoft/pidp8i/README.md

 process does other things that do require `root` access.

+#### --no-idle

+By default, the PDP-8 simulator configuration files are generated with the CPU idling option set appropriately for your configuration.
+Idling causes the simulator to go into a low-CPU usage mode when it detects that the simulated PDP-8 software isn't doing anything CPU-critical, like waiting for a keypress.

+Idling is incompatible with the incandescent lamp simulator (ILS) because it throws off the timing used to calculate the LED brightness values, so when building with the ILS, the build system implicitly sets the `--no-idle` option.
+This option therefore only takes effect when building with the `--no-lamp-simulator` option or when the ILS is automatically disabled, as when configuring the software on a single-core Raspberry Pi.
+See the next item for details.

+This automatic `--no-idle` feature only went into effect on 2017.03.30, and the changes it makes aren't normally updated as part of the normal build-and-install sequence because it involves overwriting files you may consider precious.
+Specifically, the SIMH simulator configuration scripts, installed at `$prefix/share/boot/*.script`.
+If you want to enforce no-idle behavior on an existing installation, you therefore have several options:

+1. Hand-edit the installed SIMH scripts to match the changes in the newly-generated `boot/*.script` files in the build directory; or

+2. If your previously installed binary OS media images — e.g. the OS/8
+    RK05 disk image that the simulator boots from by default — is precious but the SIMH configuration scripts aren't precious, you can copy the `boot/*.script` files over the top of your existing `$prefix/share/boot/*.script` files; or

+3. If neither your SIMH configuration files nor the binary OS media images are precious, you can force the installer to overwrite them with a `sudo make mediainstall` command after `sudo make install`.
+    Beware that this is potentially destructive!
+If you've made changes to your PDP-8 operating systems or have saved files to your OS system disks, this option will overwrite those changes.

+The only practical reason I know of for setting `--no-idle` in NLS mode is that it can result in slightly higher SIMH benchmark results.
+I don't know if it actually makes the simulator run faster, particularly when it's been [throttled][thro], as it always will be when built on a single-core Pi, which also means you're running in NLS mode.
+Therefore, it may only have this tiny benchmarking effect when running on a multi-core Pi, completely unthrottled.

+tl;dr: You probably don't need to give this option, ever.

 #### --no-lamp-simulator

 If you build the software on a multi-core host, the PDP-8/I simulator is